 D. K-6 Workday

 The classroom teacher workday is 7 hours and 45 minutes.
 The student school day is 6 hours and 50 minutes.
 Classroom teachers shall have 40 minutes of total plan time outside of the student day.
 Classroom teachers will not be assigned duties during this time.
 Classroom teachers will also have an uninterrupted 35-minute planning period during the student day.
 Administration may utilize one (1) 40-minute time prior to the student day to be used for faculty, department, student academic assistance, IEP/504 meetings.
-Administration may utilize one (1) 35-minute time during the student day each week to be used for faculty, department, student academic assistance, IEP/504 meetings during the student day.
+Administration may utilize one (1) 35-minute time during the student day twice a month to be used for faculty, department, student academic assistance, IEP/504 meetings during the student day.
 (T & E are not included in the 35-minute block.)
+These meetings will have an agenda and a clear purpose.
 Classroom teachers will have a minimum of one (1) 35-minute planning period per day.

 In the event the week has three or fewer days, administration can only use one 35-40 minute time block during that week.